starlake-ai/starlake/docs/docs/reference/load.md

 Let's say you are willing to import customers and orders from your Sales system.
 Sales is therefore the domain and customer & order are your datasets.
 - In a DBMS, a Domain would be implemented by a DBMS  schema and a dataset by a DBMS table.
-- In BigQuery, the domain name would be the Big Query dataset name and the dataset would be implemented by a Big Query table.
+- In BigQuery, the domain name would be the Big Query dataset name, and the dataset would be implemented by a Big Query table.

 ````scala
 name: String